bocchino/AppleCore/README.md

 general idea of what's going on, you should be able to read the examples in $APPLECORE/Programs to get a better idea of how to write programs in AppleCore.

-The directory $APPLECORE/Emacs contains simple Emacs modes that provide syntax highlighting for AppleCore programs.
-See the README file in that directory for more details.

 6\.
 Compiling AppleCore Programs
 --------------------------------